The Israel-Hamas War: The Day After

 Acknowledging there are “no magic solutions,” he outlined six strategic goals of national importance:

-1. To bring the hostages home.
+1. Bring the hostages home.

 4. Return the residents of the north to their homes by September 1 and rehabilitate the Western Negev.